The Share Capital of a PLC in Singapore

 - SGD 300: the company registration fee with the Accounting and Corporate Regulatory Authority (ACRA).

-Our team of agents who specialize in the registration of a private limited company in Singapore can provide investors with complete details related to the startup costs.
+Our team of agents who specialize in the registration of a private limited company in Singapore can provide investors with complete details related to the startup costs (the Singapore paid up capital, the registration fees, etc.).
 Contact us for more information about the incorporation procedure and details about our services.